pluralsight-cloud/AZ-305-Microsoft-Certified-Azure-Solutions-Architect-Expert/CaseStudy/01/readme.md

 * The application development team wants to have full control over the management of their resources, including configuring Azure Role-based access control (RBAC)
 * The application development team must not be able configure or override Azure Policy
 * Application testing requires the use of new services and new configurations that are not permitted in production environments
+* The test environment will consist of multiple resources in multiple resource groups

 </details>